samirjabib/samirjabib/README.md

   applications, SaaS products, digital products, and high-performance e-commerce solutions — including custom headless
   storefronts with Shopify Hydrogen.

-  Since late 2022, I've been heavily using generative AI (ChatGPT beta → Cursor → Claude Code) — always with full human
+  Since late 2022, I've been heavily using generative AI (ChatGPT beta → Cursor → Claude Code & Codex) — always with full human
   supervision and review — which allows me to produce significantly more high-quality code in less time.
 More recently I've been working with multi-agent workflows in Claude Code, coordinating specialized agents for different aspects of a
   project (architecture, content, research) to move faster as a solo developer.